VVIP chopper scam: Delhi court grants bail to businessman in money laundering case | Law-Order

 A Delhi court on Monday granted bail to businessman Anoop Kumar Gupta in connection with a money laundering case related to the alleged Rs 3,600-crore VVIP chopper scam.

-As per Enforcement Directorate's allegations, the accused had through his companies committed the offence of money laundering in respect of proceeds of crime amounting to USD 24,624,298.
+As per Enforcement Directorate's allegations, the accused, through his companies, had committed the offence of money laundering in proceeds of crime amounting USD 24,624,298.

 “The accused is admitted to bail on his furnishing personal bond in the sum of Rs 5 lakh with two sureties of the like amount with further conditions that the accused shall not tamper with evidence and shall not try to contact or influence the witnesses..,” the court said.

-It further directed the accused to join the probe as and when called by the investigating officer, and will not leave India without the permission of the court.
+It further directed Gupta to join investigation as and when called by the investigating officer, and not to leave India without the permission of the court.

+The court noted that the supplementary complaint against Gupta had already been filed.

+The court noted that the ED had called the accused to join investigation and accused has joined investigation since December 16, 2018 on different dates.
+It further observed that the documents had already been recovered and the statements of witnesses had already been filed before the court with charge sheets and supplementary charge sheets in the case.
+“It is not the case of ED that further recovery is to be made from the accused.
+Even otherwise if the accused, at any stage, is required for investigation, he can be called to join investigation.
+“The correctness or otherwise of the allegations as to whether the accused has received and laundered the said money, can only be looked into during the course of trial,” the court said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)